roman-milk/roman-milk.github.io/teacher-undressed.md

   "Thanks, Miss," Brian brightly beamed.
 It took him a moment to realise she was mistaking their attention to her body for concentration on work.
 She was right in a way.
 William and Julian had them working hard at lunchtimes, and even over the weekend.
 Still, if it kept the sex bomb happy, why not.

   She picked up the note from William's desk and read it on her tour of desks.
-Report_Story #2